blake-hamm/nix-config/DEPLOY.md

 Once your disk is setup, you can integrate the disko config into your flake project and push to the repo.

 Next, you need to put your hardware config into your git project.
 To generate a hardware config, run `nixos-generate-config --no-filesystems --show-hardware-config` and copy it to your host configs.
+Finish your host config using standard flake (without colmena).

 After host config is finalized and the `flake.nix` is updated, copy this repo to `/mnt/nix-config` and install with `sudo nixos-install --no-root-passwd --flake /mnt/nix-config#the-machine`.

 Next, you need to setup a password for your user **before** rebooting.
 Run `nixos-enter --root /mnt -c 'passwd <username>` to set the password.

 Finally, you can reboot into your system!
-Once booted in, your existing `nix-config` directory during the live boot should be accessible and you will want to push up to the origin.
+Once booted in, your existing `/nix-config` directory during the live boot should be accessible - you can delete this.
+Refactor to use colmena instead of standard flakes, test it and push up to the origin.

 ### Virtual Machines